zchatt/ASAP-SpatialTranscriptomics/README.md

 ## Geomx_giotto.R: GeoMx Data Processing and Analysis
 ### Overview
-This scrips is designed to analyze GeoMx spatial transcriptomics data produced by NanoString consisting spatial "Areas of Interest" (AOIs).
+This script is designed to analyze GeoMx spatial transcriptomics data produced by NanoString consisting spatial "Areas of Interest" (AOIs).

 The script performs similar steps to , with some modifications to accommodate the GeoMx data: